bclins/bclins.github.io/fall25/math121/notes.md

 **Workshop:** [Normal distributions 2](https://people.hsc.edu/faculty-staff/blins/StatsExamples/NormalDist2.pdf)

-After we finished that, we talked about **explanatory & response variables**.
+After we finished that, we talked about **explanatory & response variables** (see [section 1.2.4 in the book](https://people.hsc.edu/faculty-staff/blins/books/OpenIntroStats4e.pdf#subsection.1.2.4)).

-* An article in the journal *Pediatrics* found an association between the amount of acetaminophen (Tylenol) taken by pregnant mothers and ADHD symptoms in their children.
+* An article in the journal *Pediatrics* found an association between the amount of acetaminophen (Tylenol) taken by pregnant mothers and ADHD symptoms in their children later in life.
+What are the variables?
+Which is explanatory and which is response?

-* Does the home team have an advantage in a basketball game?
-If you wanted to answer this question, what would the variables be, and which would be explanatory and which would be response?
+* Does your favorite team have a home field advantage?
+If you wanted to answer this question, you could track the following two variables for each game your team plays: Did your team win or lose, and was it a home game or away.
+Which of these variables is explanatory and which is response?

 <!--